 - If you have access to a doctor, don’t ignore acne, and don’t let your kids ignore acne.
 There are effective and safe treatments for acne, so there’s no need to suffer.

 - Don’t over-cleanse the skin, especially with harsh soaps.
 Acne is not caused by dirt so be gentle with your skin.

 - Cut your hair short if it’s long to prevent hair from coming into contact with the face, or tie or clip your hair back.

 - The relationship between diet and acne is not understood well.
 These types of causal relations are extremely hard to isolate in controlled studies as there are many factors in acne, many of which are individual.
 There is a reasonable case to be made from the mountain of anecdotes that in some people, there is a link.
 If you notice that certain foods seem to be correlated to acne formation, do the reasonable thing and try and avoid those foods as much as possible.

-- If you have inflamed acne, or significant acne on non-facial areas, it’s a good idea to see a doctor.
+- If you have inflamed acne or significant acne in non-facial areas, it’s a good idea to see a doctor.
 These have a higher chance of leading to scarring.

 Dark Spots/Uneven Spots/Hyperpigmentation

 - Hyperpigmentation is often challenging to treat, even with the help of a dermatologist.
-Sun protection is the crucial element in preventing it in the first place.
-It’s especially important if you are applying treatments for hyperpigmentation, as many ingredients used to treat hyperpigmentation also makes the skin especially sensitive to sunlight.
+Sun protection is a crucial element in preventing it in the first place.
+It’s especially important if you are applying treatments for hyperpigmentation, as many ingredients used to treat hyperpigmentation also make the skin unusually sensitive to sunlight.